The Saint of Bright Doors: Plot

 Fetter visits Mother-of-Glory, who is dying of cancer.
 He believes that he has gotten close enough to kill the Perfect and Kind.
 Before she dies, Mother-of-Glory reveals that the Perfect and Kind has altered reality to ensure his own survival.
 With his plan foiled, Fetter returns to Luriat.
 He is placed in a prison camp, where he becomes trapped in its layers of bureaucracy.
 Eventually, he reinvents himself as a prison witch-doctor and exorcises a devil from another inmate.

 Fetter is brought back to Luriat by the Perfect and Kind.
 His father offers him the title “Saint of Bright Doors” and a role in the Paths.
 The Perfect and Kind reveals some of the secrets of the bright doors.
 When the Perfect and Kind overwrites the past to change reality, the people from those overwritten realities become devils and can re-enter reality through the bright doors.
 Fetter declines his father's offer.
 Meanwhile, Luriat descends into chaos: pogroms break out, a plague spreads, and many citizens die.
 Fetter reunites with Koel and Caduv; he kills one of his father's Saints.
 Fetter also meets Ordinary, the Acusdabi ambassador and his mother’s former lover.
 When the Perfect and Kind’s agent arrives to arrest Fetter, Ordinary slams shut the Embassy door, creating a new bright door.
 A past version of Mother-of-Glory emerges, kills the agent, and escapes with Ordinary through the door.

 At last, the Perfect and Kind confronts Fetter directly.
 He brings him to a park and claims the burned corpses of Hej, Pipra, Caduv, and Koel lie before them.
 (They are not truly dead.)
 The narrative shifts to Fetter’s shadow, the Unfettered, who has served as a hidden first-person narrator throughout the story.
-The Perfect and King brings Fetter outside of time, unintentionally severing the connection between Fetter and his shadow.
+The Perfect and Kind brings Fetter outside of time, unintentionally severing the connection between Fetter and his shadow.
 The Unfettered secretly possesses one of the Perfect and Kind’s followers, then transfers into the Perfect and Kind himself, killing him.
 In the aftermath, the Unfettered watches as Fetter, Koel, and Caduv continue their revolution before quietly leaving them behind.

 Themes

-Aigner Loren Wilson of Lightspeed identified themes of "generational, religious, and political trauma" in the novel.
-Sally Adee of New Scientist described the "deepest theme" of the novel as "the nature of memory and how it can be abused."
+Aigner Loren Wilson at Lightspeed identified themes of "generational, religious, and political trauma" in the novel.
+Sally Adee at New Scientist described the "deepest theme" of the novel as "the nature of memory and how it can be abused."

 In a Literary Hub podcast, Chandrasekera described the novel as "very much a book about history and the way histories are formed, structured, organized, and recorded," adding that there was a "blurring of history and mythology" which can be "highly politically significant depending on whose mythology is being forced onto who."